Local Government Reform

 The future of local government

 The reform of local government will see the reduction of 26 councils to 11.
-The process will be completed by April 2015.
+The 11 new councils will take over on 1 April 2015.

 The new council districts are:

-Legislation to define the boundaries of the 11 new local government districts has now been approved by the Assembly.
+Legislation has been made to define the boundaries of the 11 new local government districts.
 It also sets the number, boundaries and names of the wards into which each district will be divided.
-View maps of the districts, boundaries and wards. .
+View maps of the districts, boundaries and wards.

 Functions to transfer from central to local government

-The package was agreed by the Executive in April 2013.
-Powers will transfer in planning, roads, urban regeneration, community development, housing, local economic development and local tourism.
-The transfer will also include the delivery of the EU Rural Development Programme, spot listing of buildings and greater involvement of local government in local sports decisions.
+Powers will transfer in planning, roads, urban regeneration, community development, local economic development and local tourism.
+The transfer will also include spot listing of buildings and greater involvement of local government in local sports decisions.

-For a full list of powers to transfer click here.
+For a full list of powers to transfer please click the link below:

-It's also proposed that Councils will have a new statutory duty of Community Planning and a new Power of well-being:
+Councils will also have a new statutory duty of Community Planning and the General Power of Competence:

-This will provide a framework within which Councils, departments, statutory bodies and other relevant agencies and sectors can work together to develop and implement a shared vision for promoting the well-being of their area based on effective engagement with the community.
+This will provide a framework within which Councils, departments, statutory bodies and other relevant agencies and sectors can work together to develop and implement a shared vision for promoting the economic, social and environmental well-being of their area based on effective engagement with the community.